-A series of dilutions of this vaccine is made from 10^{-1} to 10^{-10} and 0.1 mL of each dilution is inoculated into the allantoic cavity of five 9 to 11-day-old embryonating eggs.
+A series of dilutions of this vaccine is made from 10^{-1} to 10^{-10} and 0.1 mL of each dilution is inoculated into the allantoic cavity of five 9- to 11-day-old embryonating eggs.
 At the end of 96 hours incubation, a sample of allantoic fluid from each egg is tested for the presence of viral haemagglutinin by the haemagglutination test.
 The results are shown in the table below.

 - 1. Calculate the infectivity titre of the vaccine.
-Express the titre as EID50 per 0.1 mL, per 1.0 mL, per vial of vaccine and per dose. - 2.
-The minimum production titre of vaccine required by the laboratory is 10^7 EID{50} per dose.
+Express the titre as EID{50} per 0.1 mL, per 1.0 mL and per dose. - 2.
+The minimum production titre of vaccine required by the laboratory is 10^7 EID50 per dose.
 Is the titre of this vaccine acceptable?